640 South State StreetDover, Delaware 19901

 Women tend to have slightly lower levels than men.
 Older adults tend to have slightly higher levels than the normal range for adults.

-If you have abnormally high levels of AST, you might have the following:
+If you have abnormally high levels of AST, you might have:

-Extremely high levels of AST – 50 times the upper limit of normal – may mean you have a disease like viral hepatitis, liver injury from drugs or toxins, or shock liver, a type of hepatitis.
+Extremely high levels of AST may mean you have a disease like viral hepatitis, liver injury from medicines or toxins, or "shock liver."
+Shock liver is widespread liver damage caused by lack of oxygen or not enough blood supply.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.